lgcarriedo/infiniteJest/infiniteJestNotes.md

 Parsing out each chapter is harder than I imagined.
 I think what I need to do is to take advantage of the list of chapters and split by that list and reinterate over that list to split into list.

+Auctually I am going to save this for later.

+8. I can go ahead and use my list of word and get counts and understand their index further.
+Each word has it's position.

+    position =
+        a.) start of word found when searching through string b.) index number in list
+            ex.  x from  termSplit

+You need to retrieve the index number of x in termSplit #x = term in terms.txt

+The goal is to get a tab demlimited file to enter into R.
+Each row is

+print "%i (tab) %s (tab) %" %(termCount, x, (index#) )

+1.  find tab
+2.  find out how to find index number from item in string.
+This will be the position.
+Find occurance print all postitions of occurance.
+Print x and **each** occurance on a new row.
+Each row signifies one occurance of what was found.
+3. use the ```find()``` function because it returns postion of first occurance.
+But how do I find all occurances and postion?

+list.index(x)
+Return the index in the list of the first item whose value is x.
+It is an error if there is no such item.

 \b[A-Z0-9]{2,}\b

 ###TODOD NEXT